Postdoctoral position available on NSF-funded project

 Potential candidates are strongly encouraged to contact Simon Garnier (firstname.lastname@example.org) to discuss the details of the project and learn more about the position.
 Applications will be reviewed as they are received.
 The application period will remain open until filled.

 We are seeking candidates with the following profile:

-- Knowledge and experience in using modern statistical tools (e.g. GLMMs), and/or machine learning techniques (e.g. ANNs, classifiers), and/or agent-based modeling methods, and/or mathematical modeling approaches.
+- While not essential for the position, knowledge and experience in using modern statistical tools (e.g. GLMMs), and/or machine learning techniques (e.g. ANNs, classifiers), and/or agent-based modeling methods, and/or mathematical modeling approaches is a plus.